frontrub/Carolina/README.md

-# caloriesTracker
+# Carolina by FrontRub
-Small project to track calories.
-Code in javascript.
+Carolina was a web-based app that tracks your food calories.